alexch/codelikethis/public/projects/guess.md

 * Before writing real code in a text editor, try writing *pseudocode* or a *flowchart* on paper.
 That will help you to understand the essence of the algorithm without getting bogged down in syntax (like semicolons and parentheses).

+* Look back at the programs you've already written.
+Can you use any functions or logic you've already written?

 * Think of the guesses not just as *confirming* a possibility, but as *eliminating* a range of possible solutions.

 * We've called the currently-being-asked-about number a "guess", but a better name might be "pivot" or "fulcrum" since it's essentially dividing the set of solutions into two parts.
 (See the Khan Academy link below for a visualization of this effect.)